brasich/portfolio/content/posts/car-math.md

 Outside of longer trips, most of my around-town trips are in the 2-4 mile round-trip range, which I've usually considered to be a toss-up between biking and driving.
 If the weather looks nice, I'll usually take my bike, and if I'm just not feeling it I'll usually take my car.
 After a few trips to the grocery store on the same route via both car and bike, I found myself much more annoyed with the car trips.
 To see if I could find a clear reason why, I conducted a (very un-scientific) experiment by recording a trip via GPS both in the car and on my bike.
 All small-sample-size caveats aside, each trip felt representative of a typical trip, and the findings definitely resonate with how each mode makes me feel.

 ### Experiment Setting
-- Trips conducted on exactly the same route through Downtown Denver.
+- Trips conducted on exactly the same route through downtown Denver.
 - GPS tracking was conducted via Strava with all auto-pause features turned off.
 - Tracking began as soon as I left my front door, and ended when I entered the front door of the grovery store.
 - Bike trip utilized the [Colorado Safety Stop](https://denverbicyclelaw.com/colorado-bicycle-laws/safety-stop/), a new law as of April 2022 allowing cyclists to effectively treat stop signs as yields and red lights as stop signs.